pnp/sp-dev-fx-webparts/samples/react-teams-lead-dashboard/README.md

 ## Summary

-This sample shows how to initegrate SharePoint Framework, PnP React Controls, and Microsoft Graph Toolkit in a solution available for SharePoint web parts or Microsoft Teams personal application.
+This sample shows how to integrate SharePoint Framework, PnP React Controls, and Microsoft Graph Toolkit in a solution available for SharePoint web parts or Microsoft Teams personal application.

 ![Lead Assist Dashboard](./assets/LeadAssistDashboard_overview.png)